Eastern Brown snake

 Significance to Humans: Highly Venomous

-Bites from this species have caused human fatalities.
+Bites from the Eastern Brown snake have caused human fatalities.
 In fact the Eastern Brown Snake accounts for more fatalities than any other Australian Snake.
 A nervous, ready biter it will defend itself if threatened.
 Maintains a strong defensive “S” shaped posture.
-The second most toxic land snake in the world and the most venomous in South East Queensland.
+The Eastern Brown Snake is the second most toxic land snake in the world and the most venomous in South East Queensland.
 Bites from this species should be treated immediately and attended to with correct first aid.

 Local distribution: Most common large venomous snake.
 Readily occurs in all but the inner suburbs of Greater Brisbane but especially to the west throughout Ipswich and the Lockyer and Brisbane Valleys.
 However recent captures by snake catchers have recovered specimens as close to Brisbane CBD as Indooroopilly and Taringa.
 Common along bayside suburbs to the north and south including the Gold Coast and Sunshine Coast.